 The main approach that Setien’s side use to progress can be considered as primarily horizontal.
 The 1st and 2nd lines retain possession while moving the ball from one flank to the other.
 This stretches defences and should a gap appear between the lines, Betis will look to play through.
 If the midfield line opens up, the strategy is to play penetrative passes into the forwards, before combining centrally or feeding the advanced wings for a cross.

 A low-block with poor spacing in the midfield line is a luxury unlikely to be encountered too often.
-When building against teams who sit off, Betis’ typically look to shift the ball along the first and second lines, moving their opponents defensive unit across each time.
-As soon as sufficient space opens up on either flank, they aim to progress down that side.
+When building against teams who sit off, Betis’ typically look to shift the ball horizontally, moving their opponents defensive unit across each time.
+The defending team can’t move as quickly as the ball, meaning that space will eventually open up to progress down one side.

 The videos below highlight Setien’s primary routes of progression.
-The 1st shows Betis patiently circulating possession on the 1st and 2nd lines, slightly more oriented to the left side of the pitch.
+The 1st shows Betis patiently circulating possession, slightly more oriented to the left side of the pitch.
 They then make a quick switch to the less occupied space on the right side before playing down the line and crossing to the back post.

-The 2nd video shows Betis build heavily on the right side of the pitch, drawing the opponent’s defensive block over in the process.
-From here they play in tight spaces before switching to the underloaded side for the free man to arrive unmarked. (each of the next 3 videos were taken from this goal compilation: https://www.youtube.com/watch?v=ZIep0TJPirc)
+The 2nd video shows Betis building on the right side of the pitch, drawing the opponent’s defensive block over in the process.
+From here they play in tight spaces before switching to the underloaded side for the free man to arrive unmarked. (each of the next 3 videos were taken from this goals compilation: https://www.youtube.com/watch?v=ZIep0TJPirc)

 Even without the adaptations we will see in the second part of this piece, Quique Setien’s general approach to build-up is versatile enough to cause problems to sides that sit off, no matter how diligent the opponent’s defensive strategies are.
 Below is a summary of the Spaniard’s build-up principles where high pressure doesn’t exist.